Tuesday, February 3, 2026

 Scientists Search for Magic Bullet of Hibernating Bears

-The ingenious purpose of bear hibernation is to prevent starvation during times of unavailable food.
 During 6-7 months bears do not drink, eat, urinate, or defecate.
 Their heartbeat may be 8 beats per minute, body temperature falls 10 degrees.
 And metabolism drops 75%.

 NASA is thinking about inducing a torpid state or hibernation in voyaging astronauts to reduce boredom, and reduce energy requirements (food).